iifl-logo

 SHARE CAPITAL:

 b.
-Paid-Up Share Capital: The paid-up share capital at the end of the financial year was Rs 24,13,47,640/- (Rupees Twenty-Four Crore Thirteen Lakh Forty-Seven Thousand Six Hundred and Forty Only) divided into 2,41,34,764 (Two Crore Forty-One Lakh Thirty-Four Thousand Seven Hundred and Sixty-Four) equity shares of Rs 10/- each.
+Paid-Up Share Capital: The paid-up share capital at the end of the financial year was ^24,13,47,640/- (Rupees Twenty-Four Crore Thirteen Lakh Forty-Seven Thousand Six Flundred and Forty Only) divided into 2,41,34,764 (Two Crore Forty-One Lakh Thirty-Four Thousand Seven Hundred and Sixty-Four) equity shares of fflO/- each.

-The proceeds realised by the Company from the IPO will be utilised as per objects of the offer disclosed in the Prospectus of the Company.
-The details of the IPO proceeds allocated and utilized during the financial year 2022-23 by the Company are as follows:
+The proceeds realized by the Company from the IPO were utilized in accordance with the objectives outlined in the Companys Prospectus.
+The details of the total IPO proceeds allocated and utilized are as follows:

 S. No. Particulars Funds Allocated Funds Utilised